-Whether it was guided by data, or instinct, it doesn’t really matter.
+Whether this strategy was guided by data, or instinct, it doesn’t really matter.
 What matters is that you were right then, and a couple of times afterwards.

 “I want people who are right most of the time.
 It’s always better in business to be right than smart.”

 4) Get an under-served market

 When Amazon was starting out, the bookstores would stock only best sellers.
 It was hard for young publishers or new authors to make it in the market.
 Even so, these young publishers and new authors were in plenty.
 Jeff Bezos figured that if he could stock their books and sell them online as the internet continued to take shape, then they would all eventually submit their books to his online store for sale.
 With this strategy, Bezos would go on to build a wider market than what a physical bookstore could provide.
-While a bookstore simply sells books, Amazon’s publishers and authors could also market their books from there too.
+While a bookstore simply sells books, Amazon’s publishers and authors could also market their books on the website.

 5) Tell a story

 When speaking to graduates in a recent graduation ceremony at his alma mater, Princeton University, he ended the talk by telling the group to build themselves a great story.

 Amazon is the great story of a great American dream that came to life.
 For Jeff, how you feel about your story when you are 80 years old is important.
 Do you look back and rejoice at your story, or do you wish you were younger so that you could change that story?

-Startups must realise that behind every great company is a beautiful story.
+Startups must realize that behind every great company is a beautiful story.
 In the 90s starting a company from a garage was a beautiful story.
 Today it is no longer appealing as much because so many founders have done it.
 There was uniqueness in that kind of beginning at the time.
 Now, startups have to find more creative story angles to tell their stories.

 6) Be stubborn but be flexible